Updated-NoCheatPlus/Docs/Settings/Checks/[Net]-Keepalivefrequency.md

 Exemption: `NET_KEEPALIVEFREQUENCY`
 Depends on: `ProtocolLib (plugin)`

-The KeepAliveFrequency limits the amount of keepAlive packets a player can send in a second in order to gain unfair advantages.
+KeepAlive limits the amount of keep-alive packets that can be sent to the server to gain certain advantages (i.e.: GodMode).

 | Option              | Description |
 | :------------------ | :---------- |